voghDev/PdfViewPager/README.md

     @Override
     public void onProgressUpdate(int progress, int total) {
         // You will get download progress here
-    }
+        // Always on UI Thread so feel free to update your views here }

-4.- Don't forget to close adapter in *onDestroy* to release all resources
+5.- Don't forget to close adapter in *onDestroy* to release all resources

     @Override
     protected void onDestroy() {